Coronavirus is changing how we live our lives and leaving many of us to ask ourselves, ‘Is it time for a change?‘

 Maybe, Coronavirus for all its deadly intentions, is the key to change?
 And, perhaps, children need change-makers to lead the way now more than ever before?

-Change-makers are the past leaders with whom we owe so much; could you be the change children need; Can you foster?
+Change-makers are the past leaders we owe so much; could you be the change children need; Can you foster?

 Coronavirus brought change we neither expected nor wanted and was more significant than anything envisaged.
 Thus, its impact has touched all our lives.